ztenretep/tron_tools/scripts_configurable/README.md

 # Freeze Balance

-The data is read from the configuration file.
+<p align="justify">The data is read from the configuration file.
 Then a control output is made to the screen.
 Then the data is transferred to the blockchain.
+Finally,
-Finally, the result is displayed.
+the result is displayed.</p>

-The data in the configuration file must be adapted to the needs of the user.
+<p align="justify">The data in the configuration file must be adapted to the needs of the user.</p>

 # Vote Super Representative

-The data is read from the configuration file.
+<p align="justify">The data is read from the configuration file.
 Then a control output is made to the screen.
 Then the data is transferred to the blockchain.
+Finally,
-Finally, the result is displayed.
+the result is displayed.</p>

-The data in the configuration file must be adapted to the needs of the user.
+<p align="justify">The data in the configuration file must be adapted to the needs of the user.</p>